-The measure focus is evidence-based, demonstrated as follows:
+The measure focus is evidence-based, demonstrated as follows: Guidance-Table 1

-- Health outcome: a rationale supports the relationship of the health outcome to processes or structures of care. - Intermediate clinical outcome: a systematic assessment and grading of the quantity, quality, and consistency of the body of evidence that the measured intermediate clinical outcome leads to a desired health outcome. - Process: a systematic assessment and grading of the quantity, quality, and consistency of the body of evidence that the measured process leads to a desired health outcome. - Structure: a systematic assessment and grading of the quantity, quality, and consistency of the body of evidence that the measured structure leads to a desired health outcome. - Experience with care: evidence that the measured aspects of care are those valued by patients and for which the patient is the best and/or only source of information OR that patient experience with care is correlated with desired outcomes. - Efficiency: evidence not required for the resource use component.
+- Health outcome: 3 a rationale supports the relationship of the health outcome to processes or structures of care.
+Applies to patient-reported outcomes (PRO), including health-related quality of life/functional status, symptom/symptom burden, experience with care, health-related behavior. - Intermediate clinical outcome: a systematic assessment and grading of the quantity, quality, and consistency of the body of evidence4 that the measured intermediate clinical outcome leads to a desired health outcome. - Process: 5 a systematic assessment and grading of the quantity, quality, and consistency of the body of evidence 4 that the measured process leads to a desired health outcome. - Structure: a systematic assessment and grading of the quantity, quality, and consistency of the body of evidence 4 that the measured structure leads to a desired health outcome. - • - Efficiency: 6 evidence not required for the resource use component.